 -Jackson Covered Bridge, Saco River Covered Bridge and Swift River Covered Bridge (the latter is closed in winter)

-Click the map below and add it into your itinerary for your trip.
-Points of interest in red are warm season and blue are winter season.
+To save you time while planning your trip, click the map below and add it into your itinerary for your trip.
+These are great places to check out before or after you shop Points of interest in red are warm season and blue are winter season.

 Climate & Seasons

 Spring and Fall are glorious with temperatures from the 50s to 70s Farenheit.
 Nights can dip into the 30s.
 Summer averages high 70s to low 80s with a sprinkling of 90 degree days.
 Nights are apt to be cooler.
 Winter weather can be extreme with lows in the teens and highs in the 30s.

 Stay with one of our Preferred Lodging Partners when you visit, which includes a mix of bed & breakfasts, national brand hotels, family-operated motels and inns, and resorts.
 Many are within walking distance of the outlet shopping center.
 The Mt.
 Washington Valley Chamber of Commerce is a great source for additional lodging information.

 North Conway has a variety of restaurants and cafes including locally-owned as well as national brands.
 The nationwide trend of locally-sourced food is popular amongst local restaurants with farm-to-table vegetables, local beef and dairy products as well as daily shipments of seafood from Maine's nearby ports.

 Located on our Properties